CraftAcademyLabs/coach-guides/coding_demo_guides/file_attachments_aws/client.md

 ```
 - pass image as an argument to the create article function
-- If you want to make your own preview
+- If you want to make your own preview, create an onChange event where you set the `event.target.files[0]` into local state.
 ```javascript

 //put the image into state with an onchange